rooprg/scraping_challenge_mars_news_weather/README.md

 Which month, on average, has the lowest temperature?
 The highest?

-On average, the third month has the coldest minimum temperature on Mars, and the eighth month is the warmest.
-But it is always very cold there in human terms!
+_On average, the third month has the coldest minimum temperature on Mars, and the eighth month is the warmest.
+But it is always very cold there in human terms_

 Which month, on average, has the lowest atmospheric pressure?
 The highest?

-Atmospheric pressure is, on average, lowest in the sixth month and highest in the ninth.
+_Atmospheric pressure is, on average, lowest in the sixth month and highest in the ninth._

 How many terrestrial days exist in a Martian year?
 A visual estimate within 25% was made.

-The distance from peak to peak is roughly 1425-750, or 675 days.
+_The distance from peak to peak is roughly 1425-750, or 675 days.
 A year on Mars appears to be about 675 days from the plot.
-Internet search confirms that a Mars year is equivalent to 687 earth days.
+Internet search confirms that a Mars year is equivalent to 687 earth days._

 **(6) Ethical Considerations:**